is SCUBA ?

 major certification agencies ?

-Scuba Schools International (SSI), Professional Association of Dive Instructors (PADI), British Sub Aqua Club (BSAC), National Association of Underwater Instructors (NAUI) and CMAS.
+Scuba Schools International (SSI), British Sub Aqua Club (BSAC), National Association of Underwater Instructors (NAUI) and CMAS.

 Why dive ?